codeslayer73/LeetCode/README.md

 # LeetCode

-Time to prepaare for the interview
+Time to prepare for the interview